PowerShell/PowerShell-Docker/docs/development.md

 All `Dockerfile`s should follow certain standards:

-- The following comments should be applied at the beginning of the `Dockerfile`:
+- The following remarks should be applied at the beginning of the `Dockerfile`:

   - Copyright notice
   - Software license